ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 **How to configure?**

 1. Enable self-registration.
-2. Define a default organisation for your community and force new users to join it.
+2. Define a default organisation for the community and force new users to join it.
 3. Do not require community or organisation tokens to register.
 4. Specify that self-registering users should be added with simple (non-administrator) accounts.